fossas/fossa-cli/docs/contributing/diagnostics.md

 ### Surfacing a standalone warning

-While it's usually better to attach a warning to a thrown error with `withWarn`, it's occasionally useful to surface standalone warnings
+While it's usually better to attach a warning to a thrown error with `warnOnErr`, it's occasionally useful to surface standalone warnings

 ```hs
 foo = do